Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 3. Harmonic Law- There is an exact relationship between the squares of the planets’ periodic times and the cubes of the radii of their orbits.

-While he worked on all of these things, Kepler also calculated the birth year of Jesus Christ, worked out that the mood and tides were closely related, explained HOW the telescope worked… which directly related to how human optics work.
+While he worked on all these things, Kepler also calculated the birth year of Jesus Christ, worked out that the mood and tides were closely related, and explained HOW the telescope worked… which directly related to how human optics work.
 He explained the EYE.
 He coined the term “satellite”.
 And he formed the base of Integral Calculus (yup, his fault you had to suffer).

 But… then his mother was arrested for Witchcraft.